 Take for example our Micro Crew height.
-You can find this height in an Ultra-Lightweight option in our running socks, like the Bolt, or in a Midweight option in our Hunt line, like the Hunting Boot sock.
+You can find this height in an Ultra-Lightweight option in our thin running socks, like the Bolt, or in a Midweight option in our Hunt line, like the Hunting Boot sock.

 We should mention once again that our socks are knit with Merino Wool, a naturally thermoregulating material.
-Which means that no matter the season, no matter if the weather is hot or freezing, our socks will help to warm you up or keep you cool.
+Which means that no matter the season, no matter if the weather is hot or freezing, our wool socks will help to warm you up or keep you cool.